Neural-Systems-at-UIO/PyNutil/README.md

 # PyNutil
-PyNutil is under development.

-**Warning:** There are known errors in the PyNutil reports (incorrect results).
-Please use Nutil until these are fixed.

 PyNutil is a Python library for brain-wide quantification and spatial analysis of features in serial section images from the brain.
 It aims to replicate the Quantifier feature of the Nutil software (RRID: SCR_017183).